Module 13: Rent Collection & Late Payment – LandlordPass

 If the tenant does not pay and does not dispute, the notice takes effect on Day 10.
 You can then apply for an Order of Possession through the RTB.
 Do not change locks or remove belongings yourself — follow the RTB process.

 Do not wait weeks before acting on unpaid rent.
 If you repeatedly accept late rent without serving RTB-30, you may weaken your enforcement position.
-The arbitrator may question why you suddenly started enforcing a rule you have been ignoring for months.
-Consistency is your protection.
+The arbitrator may question why you suddenly started enforcing a rule you had been ignoring for months.
+Consistent, documented action is what wins hearings.

 Partial Payment — What Happens